Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 controls air pollutant emissions by using a pressure tank shall meet the

-(1) The tank shall be
+(1) The tank shall be designed not to vent to

-designed not to vent to the atmosphere as a result of compression of the vapor
+the atmosphere as a result of compression of the vapor headspace in the tank

-headspace in the tank during filling of the tank to its design capacity.
+during filling of the tank to its design capacity.

-(2) All tank openings shall be
+(2) Each tank opening shall be equipped with

-emissions as determined using the procedure specified in Subsection
+determined using the procedure specified in Subsection

 R315-261-1083(d).

-(3) Whenever a hazardous secondary material
+(3) If a hazardous secondary material is in

 (i) At those times when opening of a safety